ppawel/osm-activity-server/API.md

 Introduction
 ============

 This document describes the API of the OpenStreetMap Activity Server.
+Please refer to the README.md file to get more high level/non-technical overview.

 Some definitions for terms used in this document:

+* Spec - refers to the [JSON Activity Streams specification](http://activitystrea.ms/specs/json/1.0/)
-* Activity - a JSON document according to the JSON Activity Streams 1.0 specification
+* Activity document - a JSON document representing an Activity structured according to the Spec
-* Activity stream - a collection of activities serialized as described in the specification
+* Activity stream - a collection of activities serialized as described in the Spec

 API
 ===

 Retrieving an activity stream
 -----------------------------

+Activity stream can be retrieved using a following HTTP request:

 **URL:** `/activities`
 **Method:** GET